CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines a specialized computational pathology toolkit with specific capabilities, natural trigger terms, and explicit guidance on when to use it versus alternatives.
-The inclusion of concrete techniques (CODEX, Vectra, nucleus segmentation, tissue graph construction) and the helpful contrast with histolab for simpler tasks make this highly effective for skill selection.
-The third-person voice and concise structure are well-executed.
+This is an excellent skill description that clearly defines a specialized computational pathology toolkit with concrete capabilities, abundant domain-specific trigger terms, explicit usage guidance, and clear differentiation from simpler alternatives.
+The inclusion of specific technologies (CODEX, Vectra), concrete actions (nucleus segmentation, tissue graph construction), and the boundary-setting comparison with histolab make this highly effective for skill selection.

 DimensionReasoningScore